behrooz-fard/vending-machine/README.md

 ## Development
 It has some bugs or issues because it was created for advanced programming course in my third semester but I develope it as soon as possible.

-I wonder if you could help me :)
+## Contributions
+I appreciate all contributions, so feel free to create issues or pull requests! :)